LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	Starting the ArcGIS Add-In Manager

+.. raw:: latex

+   \newpage

-	- If the Data Searches tool is not shown, use the Options tab to add the folder where the tool is kept (:numref:`figAddInOptions`).
+If the Data Searches tool is not shown, use the **Options** tab to add the folder where the tool is kept (:numref:`figAddInOptions`).
 The security options should be set to the lowest setting as the tool is not digitally signed.

 .. _figAddInOptions:

 .. figure:: figures/AddInOptions.png
 	:align: center

-	The options tab in the ArcGIS Add-In Manager
+	The 'Options' tab in the ArcGIS Add-In Manager

-	- Once the tool shows in the Add-In Manager (:numref:`figAddInManager`), it is available to add to the ArcGIS interface as a button.
+Once the tool shows in the Add-In Manager (:numref:`figAddInManager`), it is available to add to the ArcGIS interface as a button (see `CustomisingToolbarsArcGIS`_).

 .. _figAddInManager: